No, You Can’t Stop Sending Thank You Notes — Here’s Why

 Why handwritten thank you notes will never become obsolete.

 Ashley Sutton, the founder and CEO of Hustle & Hope, a paper greeting card company that’s revolutionizing the industry by embedding a QR code on each design that links out to a related guide, like tips on how to show appreciation and gratitude, believes there are unique benefits to sending cards by mail.
-“We live in such a digital, overly connected space, so when you get a card that’s literally in someone’s personal handwriting, and they’re sharing a thank you, a congratulations, or a you’ll get through this type of message, it doesn’t get more personal than that,” says Sutton.
-“And while I love email, I think there’s something really special about writing a handwritten note.
+“We live in such a digital, overly connected space, so when you get a card that’s literally in someone’s personal handwriting, and they’re sharing a thank you, a congratulations, or a You’ll get through this type of message, it doesn’t get more personal than that,” says Sutton.
+“And while I love email, I think there’s something really special about sending a handwritten note.
 You stand out.”

 Below, we’re breaking down why it seems handwritten thank-you notes aren’t going anywhere, anytime soon.